dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_example_constrained_xnor.rst

         Unit cell in the Chimera topology.

-    As in the example of the :ref:`getting_started_chains` section, make a three-node loop of a four-node structure by representing a single variable with a chain of two qubits. :numref:`Figure %s <embedding-gs>` shows a chaining of qubit 0 and qubit 5 to represent variable :math:`b`.
+    As in the example of the :ref:`qpu_example_constrained_xnor_chains` section, make a three-node loop of a four-node structure by representing a single variable with a chain of two qubits. :numref:`Figure %s <embedding-gs>` shows a chaining of qubit 0 and qubit 5 to represent variable :math:`b`.

     .. figure:: ../_images/embedding.png
         :name: embedding-gs